 Beginning in the 1200's, the areas that are now included in Bandelier National Monument became an increasingly popular refuge for Ancestral Puebloans, Chacoans and other northern San Juan people fleeing the drought devastating their homelands in the Four Corners region.

 A perenially wet canyon located in the high, forested lands of the Pajarito Plateau, Frijoles Canyon was an oasis to them.
-Between about 1200 CE and 1500 CE they built pueblos up the faces of the volcanic rock cliffs and, in other areas, in the open along the stream beds.
+Between about 1200 CE and 1500 CE they built dwellings up the faces of the volcanic rock cliffs and, in other areas, built stone and volcanic ash pueblos in the open along the stream beds.

 The people of San Ildefonso trace their lineage to the Tsankawi area (Tsankawi is an undeveloped, non-contiguous piece of Bandelier National Monument located about 11 miles to the north of Frijoles Canyon).

 The people of Santa Clara trace their migration from the area of Yucca House in Colorado to the Puye Cliffs (northeast of Tsankawi on the Santa Clara Reservation) to where the village of Santa Clara is today.
 For all these pueblos, the slopes and canyons of the Jemez Mountains is sacred land.

 The Tsankawi area is bounded by San Ildefonso Pueblo to the east and south and by Los Alamos National Lab to the north and west.
 Tsankawi is essentially undeveloped and has never been excavated.
 There is a parking area along the side of NM Route 4 at the trailhead.
 The trail is a loop about 1.5 miles long and used to lead past many cliff dwellings, a large unexcavated village and a lot of petroglyphs.
 That said, the trail has been rerouted over the years and on my last hike of it, there was virtually nothing of any note left to see.